petru/cakewalk/docs/getting_started.md

 available options, see {file:docs/bot_options.md the list of options}.

 Following, we define a basic message handler.
-In its simplest form, {Cinch::Bot#on on} expects two arguments: The kind of message to react to and the pattern to match.
+In its simplest form, {Cakewalk::Bot#on on} expects two arguments: The kind of message to react to and the pattern to match.
 In this case, the kind is {file:docs/events.md#message :message}, which means that the bot will respond to both messages in channels as well as messages sent directly